danielringch/xiamon/docu/main_config.md

 - logfile
 - stdout

-## Plugins

-The key

-    plugins

-is used, everything else is basically the same as for interfaces.
+The key **plugins** starts the section defining the plugins.
+The subsequent key defines the plugin, for each given configuration file, an own instance of the plugin is created.

 The following plugins are available:

 - chiafarmer
+- chiaharvester
 - chianode
 - chiawallet
 - flexfarmer
 - flexpool
 - pingdrive
-- servicepin>
+- serviceping
 - siahost
 - smartctl
 - storjnode